 You don't feel as intimidated online as you do in a gym.

-I found that you

-can't do it on your

-own.
-So, I joined a hill

-walking club, and my
+I found that you can't do it on your own.
+So, I joined a hill walking club, and my stamina levels improved no end.

-stamina levels

-improved no end.

-scan the QR code:
+For supporting literature scan the OR code: